ainfinum/Traffic-Sign-Classifier/README.md

 |--------|:----------:|--------------:|--------------------:|---------------:|
 | 50     | 128        | 0.05          | 0.950               | 0.921          |

-I was able to get for this model is 0.921 trying different epochs, batch size and learnign rate the best test accuracy
+I was able to get for this model is 0.921 trying different epochs, batch size and learning rate the best test accuracy

 Best accuracy from LeNet5 with dropouts: